drummerpolo15/fun/credit_transfer_checker/README.md

 2. Select option 1 to check transfers

-3. Enter your target college (e.g., "State University")
+3. Enter your target college (e.g., "Virginia Tech", "University of Virginia", "James Madison University")

-4. Enter your courses one by one:
+4. Enter your PHCC courses one by one:
-   - Course Code: MATH 101
+   - Course Code: ENG 111
-   - Course Name: Calculus I
+   - Course Name: College Composition I
    - Credits: 3
    - Grade: A
-   - College: Community College A
+   - (College is automatically set to Patrick & Henry Community College)

 5. View the results showing which courses transfer and how